StevenLambion/SwiftDuxNavigation/README.md

       }.provideStore(store)
     ```

 1. Provide the SwiftDux store a second time using the `NavigationStateRoot` protocol.
-This allows SwiftDuxNavigation's views to access it.
+This allows SwiftDuxNavigation's views access it.
     ```swift
     RootNavigationView {
       RootView()